 Operations at Marshall (detailed in Section 5) and the diversity and abundance of the fish community in Lake Norman (detailed in Section 4.2) have remained consistent since the 2006-2007 impingement study (EPRI 2009), thus these data are valid and representative of current conditions.

-The estimated potential 1M reduction benefit of adding an additional technology at Marshall was estimated under 1M BTA Option 5 (modified-Ristroph traveling screens with an aquatic organism return system) using 2006-2007 impingement data and actual water withdrawals in 2016 and 2017.
+The estimated potential IM reduction benefit of adding an additional technology at Marshall was estimated under IM BTA Option 5 (modified-Ristroph traveling screens with an aquatic organism return system) using 2006-2007 impingement data and actual water withdrawals in 2016 and 2017.
 The annual impingement losses estimated based on 2016 and 2017 withdrawals would equate to between 7,601 (384 pounds [lbs]) and 7,617 (382 lbs) equivalent adults, between 5,169 and 5,294 lbs of forage biomass, and between 3,103 and 3,110 lbs of harvestable biomass (Section 11.5.1.3).

 The social costs of designating the existing system of technologies at Marshall as BTA for